vuminhhieuu/vuminhhieuu/README.md

 # Hi, I'm Hieu 👋

-Senior Software Engineer with more than 5 years of commercial experience.
-I have excellent knowledge in backend development on Java.
-In general worked with monolithic, microservice and serverless architectures.
-Big part of my activities is open-source.
+I'm a third-year student with a strong interest in web development.
+I have a basic understanding of web technologies and enjoy learning about new tools and frameworks.
+Currently, I am exploring backend development and working on various web projects to enhance my skills.

 <h2 align="center">GitHub Stats</h2>
 <p align="center">